 Telecommunications providers are prohibited from changing a customer's service provider without the customer's specific authorisation ("slamming").
 There are detailed rules concerning the manner in which a carrier may obtain a new customer from an existing carrier.
-Similarly, carriers are prohibited from adding new services to an existing customer - such as voice mail or caller identification - without the customer's express approval ("cramming").
+Similarly, carriers are prohibited from adding new services to an existing customer - such as voicemail or caller identification - without the customer's express approval ("cramming").
 Both the FCC and state PUCs have procedures for enforcing these prohibitions.
-The FCC has truth in billing rules regulating some billing practices.
+The FCC has truth-in-billing rules regulating some billing practices.
+The FCC is examining whether to apply truth-in-billing rules, which currently only apply to wireline and wireless voice service providers, to providers of broadband Internet access, interconnected VoIP, and video subscription services.
 Many states have consumer protection rules which apply to telecommunications providers.
 In some states, these rules are enforced by the state PUC; in others, they are enforced by the state attorney general's office or a consumer protection agency.